 Why would you seek to write or "say your piece" quickly?
 To whom, when, how, why?
-Some documents demand brevity if they're to meet the goals of their author.
-Other types of publication fare better when presented using a meandering, journey-like style.
+Some authors use brevity to meet the goals required for their document.
+Other types of publication may fare better when presented through a meandering, journey-like style.
 So let's examine the implications.

 In a nutshell:

 - Certainly in your business or marketing communications, usually, you'll want to get your key message understood by your target readers as soon as possible.

 - Ideally, 90% of the key points of your message should be embedded within the document title and subsequent follow-up headings.